hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Create visualization code for multi-hub analyses

 ## OTHER
+Check why you're getting the Aimms warnings.

+Add your generic energy hub model to the model repository.

+Add some further documentation of the code structure.

+Improve visualization code for single hub analyses.

+Adding custom constraints.
+How can this be done?

+It's assumed that operating costs and emissions can be incurred only by the first input for gas, but this may not necessarily be the case.
+They could also be incurred by a second input.

 Implement different ways for dealing with time, e.g. full year, typical days, rolling horizon, receding horizon, which can then be implemented for any model.

 Add on/off constraint for certain conversion technologies